-To avoid optical aberrations a quality tear film is paramount as light can scatter from the highly powered corneal suface.
-In computer vision syndrome the blink rate is reduced rather than complete and frequent blinks.
+A reduced frequency of blinking, which can happen quickly, deteriorates the tear film leading in severe cases to such conditions as keratoconjunctivitis sicca.
+A quality tear film can reduce optical aberrations as light can scatter from the highly powered corneal surface.
+In computer vision syndrome, the blink rate is decreased rather than complete and frequent blinks.

-Pain in this condition is caused by tear hyperosmolarity, loss of lubrication, inflammatory mediators and neurosensory factors, while visual symptoms arise from tear and ocular surface irregularity.
+Pain from excessive evaporation can be caused by tear hyperosmolarity, loss of lubrication, inflammatory mediators and neurosensory factors, while visual symptoms arise from tear and ocular surface irregularity.

 Meibomian gland dysfunction

-BLEPHEX debridement (removal) of biofilm and debris from the eyelids can effectively offer relief while removing excessive oils and debris that may cause symptoms.
-Demodex parasite mites (that live on humans) are referred to as eyelash mites.
-If mite populations increase can cause itching or inflammation
+BLEPHEX debridement is the removal of the biofilm and debris from the eyelids.
+This can effectively offer relief while removing excess oils and debris that may cause symptoms.
+Demodex parasite mites (that live on humans) can be found on the eyelashes.
+If mite populations increase they can cause itching or inflammation

 The meibomian glands – situated along the eyelids can be gently compressed to examine their discharge.
-Healthy meibomian glands produce a thin, oily secretion, whereas dysfunctioning glands will produce a thicker, waxy secretion, or, in worse cases, no secretion at all, due to complete blockage.
+Healthy meibomian glands produce a thin, oily secretion, whereas dysfunctioning glands will have a thicker, waxy secretion, or, in worse cases, no secretion at all due to complete blockage

-CORNEAL DYSTROPHY, Dry eye, HYLO PRODUCTS, eyelid hygiene, MANUKA HONEY, I-LID 'N'LASH.OCUSOFT, LACRITEC
+CORNEAL DYSTROPHY, Dry eye, HYLO PRODUCTS, eyelid hygiene, MANUKA HONEY, I-LID 'N'LASH,OCUSOFT, LACRITEC,I-CHEK

-Neurotrophic or recurrent keratitis or ulcers are major healing difficulties caused by loss of corneal sensitivity potentially resulting in corneal perforation.
+Persistent epithelial defects are prolonged healing of corneal wounds.
+Neurotrophic or recurrent keratitis or ulcers are significant healing difficulties caused by loss of corneal sensitivity, potentially resulting in corneal perforation.

 How to use I-Lid’N Lash and I-Lid’N Lash Plus